The consultation on the draft recommendations for South Gloucestershire Council has now closed.

 · An overview map of South Gloucestershire draft recommendations is available.
 Please note: this map is very large and may take some time to download.

 To interact with the draft recommendations mapping visit our consultation portal.
-You can view both the existing and proposed boundaries, searching by area or postcode, and have your say.
+You can view both the existing and proposed boundaries, searching by area or postcode.

-You may find the electoral figures useful when thinking about division arrangements.
+You may have found the electoral figures useful when thinking about division arrangements.

 Guidance is available on our Guidance Page.
 You may also wish to read our document Electoral Reviews: Technical Guidance, which contains detailed guidance on the review process and information on the legislation reviews are carried out under.

 The consultation on warding arrangements closed on 5 June 2017.

 Parish and Town Councils:

 On 28 March 2017, we started the first period of consultation for a pattern of wards for South Gloucestershire Council.
 Between 28 March 2017 and 5 June 2017, we invited comments on the ward boundaries for the authority.

 The Commission announced that it was minded to recommend that South Gloucestershire Council should have 61 councillors in the future.

 The Commission needed information from people and groups across South Gloucestershire to help it to produce a new pattern of wards to accommodate 61 councillors.